InsuranceTechnologySolutions/boosterconf-ef-ninja/README.md

 Examine the output.
 Is this a good starting point for further development?

 IMO: Some cleanup is required.
-The classes created are partial (they are not!), the DbContext is messy, I would move bits into static Configuration files ++.
+The classes created as partial (they are not!), the DbContext is messy, I would move configuration of the entities into static files.
+But hey!
+That is up to you.

 This TaskD does not have a "Solved" project, the expected output is the same as TaskA.Solved.